-Ahead of the new moon set to rise on December 4, renowned spiritual teacher and trainer Brooke Skinner, founder of The Ritual, shares how to set intentions for the month ahead in a new moon ritual.
+Tonight, just before 11PM, a new moon will rise in Sagittarius — so we enlisted the help of renowned spiritual teacher and trainer Brooke Skinner — founder of The Ritual — to share how to set intentions for the month ahead in a new moon ritual.

 Moon worship is Feminine worship.
 The Moon is darkness and light.
 She is birth and rebirth.
 She is the duality that we hold within ourselves as men and women.
 Since working with the Moon for over 15 years, she has become my compass for inner power and reflection; it is with the awareness of her influence on us, on our emotions, flavoured by her astrological passages, that I invite her guidance.

 Setting specific intentions with each phase of the moon creates an opportunity to live intentionally, allowing you to bring meaningful and deep transformation into our life.

 The way I like to connect to the Moon is through Ritual.
 And I am passionate about connecting to the cyclic patterns around us, connecting to the Moon.